 Tang Len is a small, uninhabited island near the mouth of a river in southern Thailand.
 Thick rainforest covers most of the island; along the edges, there are sand and mud beaches, with patches of mangrove trees.
 Two small islets are within walking distance (about half a kilometer away) at low tide.

 The eight subvillages of Ban Koh Kiem Village (total population 7,000) have agreed to protect the island.
-They will ask the Forestry Department to designate it as a community-managed forest, solidifying their legal right to control and protect it.
+They will ask the Forestry Department to designate it as a community-managed forest, solidifying their legal right to protect it.
 In the meantime, they will conduct patrols of the island and hold a big beach clean-up day every three months.
 They will also host an environmental conservation camp three times a year.
 About 30 children and youth will attend each session.